MarcialRosales/jwt-demo/README.md

 {"timestamp":1481534933500,"status":401,"error":"Unauthorized","message":"Authentication Failed: JWT token not found","path":"/"}
 ```

-### Authenticated request with both, `aud` and `sub` claims, and signed with the same key as configured in the `application.yml` should get back a `200` status code and a greeting message.
+### Scenario 2.
+Authenticated request with both, `aud` and `sub` claims, and signed with the same key as configured in the `application.yml` should get back a `200` status code and a greeting message.
 In order to access the gateway, we need to have a valid token.
 Let's launch `token-service`.
 This service exposes one simple rest endpoint which takes one request parameter which is the key we want to use to sign the token.
 We are going to copy into the clipboard the symmetrical key configured in our gateway app (`application.yml#jwt.key`).

 ```